Wedding Flowers by the Seasons – 20 Types to Pick From

 2. Chrysanthemum

 Symbolizing cheerfulness, optimism, and joy, chrysanthemums can be found as a single blossom or in groups as sprays.
-They smell strong and musky, and are versatile enough to be used in many wedding arrangements as it comes in different bold colors such as green, orange, russet, yellow, red, and burgundy.
-If you have a limited wedding budget, get a gifted florist and make magic out of these cheap mums.
-[Read: What’s the right age to get married?]
+They smell strong and musky and are versatile enough to be used in many wedding arrangements as they come in different bold colors such as green, orange, russet, yellow, red, and burgundy.

 3. Peony